-Concerns about a pupil or a disclosure should be discussed with the DSL who will help decide whether a referral to children's services is appropriate.
-If a referral is needed, the DSL should make it.
+Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's services is appropriate.
+The DSL and deputy are aware of the London safeguarding children partnership's threshold document, which will be used to inform their response to any safeguarding concern.
+If a referral is needed, then the DSL should make it.
 However, anyone, including children, can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made, they can and should consider making a referral themselves.
 Where referrals are not made by the DSL, the DSL should be informed as soon as possible.

 If you have not had any feedback from children's services within 72 hours of making the referral, this must be followed up.
-If after a referral the pupil's situation does not appear to be improving, the DSL (or whoever made the referral) should press for re-consideration to ensure their concerns have been addressed and, most importantly, the child's situation improves.
+If after a referral the child's situation does not appear to be improving, the DSL (or whoever made the referral) should press for re-consideration to ensure their concerns have been addressed and, most importantly, the child's situation improves.
 The Resolving professional differences - Kingston and Richmond Safeguarding Children Partnership procedure will be used, where necessary.

-If a child is at risk of female genital mutilation or it has taken place
+If a child has experienced or is at risk of female genital mutilation